 Fungus can cause equipment damage and create health liabilities in hot and humid environments.

-DTB’s fungus chamber provides a controlled environment in which the ill effects of fungus can be tested, in accordance with MIL-STD fungus test specifications.
+DTB’s fungus chamber provides a controlled environment in which the ill effects of fungus can be tested, in accordance with military and commercial fungus test specifications.
 This type of testing requires 24/7 oversight to ensure that the proper test conditions are maintained.

 We have tested items as small as handheld radios to items as large as aircraft seats and interior panels.
 Control samples are included in all fungus tests to ensure that the proper conditions have been preserved in order to grow the fungus spores.
 At the conclusion of testing, a biologist comes on-site to inspect the test item(s).